BryanChim/Perl-Bioinformatics-Scripts/Markov Modeling/README.txt

 ** Generally speaking, higher and more positive scores indicate closer relation to the training set

 ** If you choose a very high (3rd+) Markov Order or if your training set is not sufficiently large,
-    certain transition states may never occur and, therefore, never be accounted for in the Model.
+    certain transition states may never be seen and, therefore, not be accounted for in the model.
-    This can especially be a problem with creating a model for protein sequences, since there are so many more possible transition states.
+    This can especially be a problem when creating a model for protein sequences, since there are so many more possible transition states.

     (20 amino acids vs 4 nucleotides -- so for a 3rd order protein Markov Model there are: